jharrilim/jharrilim.github.io/collections/_philosophy/categorizing-reality-and-higher-order-thinking.md

 ## The Issues That Occur Without Understanding Categories

-When discussinng topics such as the existence of a creator, sometimes people make the mistake of assuming that the creator must follow the same laws as reality.
+When discussing topics such as the existence of a creator, sometimes people make the mistake of assuming that the creator must follow the same laws as reality.
 An example of this is assuming that if our reality is created, then it must follow that the creator is also created, and there is an infinite chain